apacheco26/energy-data-pipeline/README.md

 - fix graphs when changing light and dark mode
 - check the foot notes to more generalize as filter of year was added
 - submit to canves
+- Sub-Question 2: International Composite Alignment Over Time (2005-2020) graph has the spaghetti effect going on.
+Let's consider changing to a heatmap.